 If you want to take money out in a more flexible way, you could consider moving the DB pension scheme into a defined contribution pension, like a self-invested personal pension.

 However, this can be a risky move, and for many people it won’t be the best option.
 Moneyhelper has more guidance on this topic.

 Who is this option best suited to?

-Taking cash out of your pension early to pay off your mortgage will reduce your pension income in retirement and for most people this wouldn’t be suitable.
+Taking cash out of your pension to pay off your mortgage will reduce your pension income in retirement.
+This could lead to financial difficulties as you get older.